Watts-Lab/task-mapping/tasks/random_dot_motion.md

 # Criteria
 ## Performance calculation
 > A points system was used to reward more accurate guesses.
 The function $p=10^{-5e_f^2}$, where $e_f$ is the the error on the final estimate in radians, was rounded to the nearest integer.
+Participants could score between 0-10 points per round.

 ## Incentives
 > 0.005 Euros per point were awarded to participants.
+They received a flat fee of 10.0 Euros for their participation, in addition to a monetary bonus depending on the performance.